MarSilller/TP1/README.md

 One of the main challenges in the exercise of the virtual library was understanding and finding some Kotlin features, especially the companion object, where a lot of time was put into searching for youtube tutorials and basic guides online as well as some AI assistance as a last resort.
 This exercise helped reinforce concepts already learned in object oriented programming as well as some new features that differ from **Java** to **Kotlin**.

+The AI-generated exercise also highlighted that, while AI can accelerate development, it may introduce errors or incomplete implementations, reinforcing the importance of critical analysis and debugging skills.
+Even though it was a more hands-free project it still takes time and resources to make it happen, especially when the agent generating the code makes mistakes and is forced to start from step one.

 <!-- Main challenges , mistakes , insights , and skills acquired during theassignment . -->

 ## 14. Future Improvements